ADALabUCSD/cerebro-system/README.md

 Acknowledgement
 ---------------
 We learned a lot from the following projects when building Cerebro.
-- [Horovod](https://github.com/horovod/horovod): Cerebro's Apache Spark implementation originates from the Horovod's implementation for Apache Spark.
+- [Horovod](https://github.com/horovod/horovod): Cerebro's Apache Spark implementation uses code from the Horovod's implementation for Apache Spark.